alttch/yedb/README.md

 ### 5.2 Key data

-Stored starting from byte 2, for each key:
+Stored, starting from byte 2, for each key:

 | Byte range | Size | Value                               |
 | ---------- | ---- | ----------------------------------- |